Why I decided to run a Half Marathon

 Whenever I didn’t complete a scheduled run, postponed a run, or didn’t complete the planned distance, I documented it in my app.
 Below is a photo of my Half Marathon project once the race was over.
 This shows all the training I managed to do in the 8 weeks leading up to the race.

 Notice I did nothing Week 6, Week 8, and Race Week.
 I did almost no running Week 3 and Week 7.
 Our longest run was only 16k.
-Mind you, I was running ~1km to and from the gym several times a week… but 2k a day is not what I would consider proper training for a 21k run.
 Race Week, I didn’t even go to the gym.
 I was a total potato.
 And eating lots of potatoes.

 What went wrong in my training

 I definitely wasn’t covering enough miles each week to adapt to the impact running put on my body.
-It was very discouraging to be in so much pain after a longer run, and this significantly decreased my motivation to run throughout the week.
-Plain and simple — I should have valued my short runs more, and shouldn’t have used my sore body as an excuse to not run at all.
+It was very discouraging to be in so much pain after a longer run, and this significantly decreased my motivation to complete short runs throughout the week.
+I should have valued my short runs more, and shouldn’t have used my mildly sore body as an excuse to not run at all.

 The Half Marathon